Skip to main content

 The Business Value of Central Management

-When a user reports connectivity issues, you can immediately check network health, identify which device or link is experiencing problems, and often resolve issues without dispatching a technician.
-Based on our client deployments, this alone reduces IT support costs by 40-60%.
+Remote Troubleshooting Capability When a user reports connectivity issues, you can immediately check network health, identify which device or link is experiencing problems, and often resolve issues without dispatching a technician.
+This typically reduces IT support costs by 40-60%.

-Let's say you need to update WiFi passwords, adjust firewall rules, or implement new security policies.
-Instead of configuring each device individually, push changes across all devices simultaneously.
+Network-Wide Configuration Changes Update WiFi passwords, adjust firewall rules, or implement new security policies across all devices simultaneously instead of configuring each device individually.

 Key Features to Evaluate